tiprankstipranks

 Production

-Total Risks: 4/48 (8%)Below Sector Average
+Total Risks: 5/43 (12%)Above Sector Average

 Manufacturing - Risk 1

-Through our distributors, we offer several services and devices aimed at individual consumers, and we and our distributors continue to introduce additional services and devices for use with our services.
-For example, we are working to enable satellite messaging and emergency services directly in smartphones and other devices using our services, which may dramatically increase the number of devices that use our services.
-These services and devices aimed at individual consumers, such as location-based services, emergency services, satellite handsets, smartphones, and personal locator devices, may contain design and manufacturing defects.
+Through our distributors, we offer several services and devices aimed at individual consumers, and we and our distributors continue to introduce additional services and devices for use with our services, including additional aviation safety and PNT services.
+We are working to enable satellite messaging and emergency services directly in smartphones and other devices using our services, which may dramatically increase the number of devices that use our services.
+Our services and devices using our services, such as location-based services, emergency services, satellite handsets, smartphones, and personal locator devices, may contain design and manufacturing defects.
 Defects may also occur in components and devices that we purchase from third parties or that our distributors offer.
 There can be no assurance we or our distributors will be able to detect and fix all defects in the services, hardware and software that we or our distributors sell.
 These services and devices could be used in isolated and dangerous locations, including emergency response situations, and users who suffer property damage, personal injury or death while using such services or devices may seek to assert claims or bring lawsuits against us.
 Further, it is possible that our distributors' devices could become the subject of consumer protection investigations, enforcement actions or litigation, including class actions.
 We seek to limit our exposure to all of these claims by maintaining a consumer protection compliance program, and through appropriate notices, disclosures, indemnification provisions and disclaimers, but these steps may not be effective or available in all cases.
 We also maintain product liability insurance, but this insurance may not cover any particular claim or litigation, or the amount of insurance may be inadequate to cover the claims brought against us.
 Product liability insurance could become more expensive and difficult to maintain and might not be available on acceptable terms or at all.
 In addition, it is possible that our or our distributors' devices could become the subject of a product recall as a result of a device defect.
 We do not maintain recall insurance, nor do we have control over our distributors' devices, and any recall could have a significant effect on our financial results.
 In addition to the direct expenses of and potential liability for product liability claims, investigations, recalls and litigation, a claim, investigation, recall or litigation might cause us adverse publicity, which could harm our reputation and compromise our ability to sell our services or devices in the future.

-Employment / Personnel1 | 2.1%
+Employment / Personnel1 | 2.3%

 Employment / Personnel - Risk 1